yitzuliu/DissertationDemo/docs/ARCHITECTURE.md

 ## Overview

 The AI Manual Assistant is a real-time visual guidance system that uses advanced Vision-Language Models (VLMs) to provide contextual assistance for hands-on tasks.
-The system is currently in a testing phase, evaluating two approaches: continuous video understanding and intelligent image analysis to determine the optimal solution for reliable real-time guidance.
-This document outlines the complete system architecture supporting both approaches.
+The architecture is designed to be modular and flexible, allowing different VLMs to be swapped in and out to test their performance and capabilities for various use cases.

 ## System Components